codgician/serenitea-pot/README.md

 Before installation, please note:

-- Agenix may not work well with `nixos-install`.
-Expect credentials not being present at first boot.
 - Lanzeboot requires generating keys with `sudo sbctl create-keys` before-hand.
 You may also temporarily disable Secure Boot and configure it after first boot.

 Run following command under repo root path: